 What can you do?
 If you decide to have sex, always use a condom every time.
 Even if you're already on another kind of birth control, like the Pill, you should still use a condom.
 That's because condoms are the only type of birth control that reduces the risk of getting an STD.

 Even doctors often can't tell by looking if people have STDs.
 So they need to do tests, like bloodwork.
 People with STDs might not know they have them: STDs don't always cause symptoms.
 But it is possible to carry and spread the virus without ever having an outbreak.
 Untreated STDs can add up to serious health problems, like infertility (the inability to have a baby) or pelvic inflammatory disease (PID), which may land you in the hospital.

 What can you do?
-Even if you both think you're clean, get checked out before having sex.
+Even if you and your partner both think you're STD free, get checked out before having sex.
 Then use a condom every time, just to be sure.
 It can take a while for some STDs to show up on tests.

 The viruses or bacteria that cause STDs can enter the body through tiny cuts or tears in the mouth and anus, as well as the genitals.
 Some STDs, like herpes or genital warts, can spread just through skin-to-skin contact with an infected area or sore.

 What can you do?
 Use a condom or a dental dam every time you have oral or anal sex.
 If the taste of latex isn't your thing, there are flavored condoms made specifically for oral sex.

 Some STDs are yours for life, like herpes and HIV.
 Others, like chlamydia and gonorrhea, can be treated, but you may get infected again if you have sexual contact with someone who has them.

 What can you do?
 Protect yourself with condoms, of course!
 And if you're having sex, let your doctor know so you can get tested regularly.
 If you do get diagnosed with an STD, your partner should be treated at the same time you are.
 That way your partner will avoid future problems — and avoid reinfecting you.